MCProHosting/sniff-ad-block/README.md

 	alert('AdBlock is enabled');
 }

-// Recommended audit because AdBlock lock the file 'fuckadblock.js'
+// Recommended audit if AdBlock locks the file 'sniffadblock.js'
-// If the file is not called, the variable does not exist 'fuckAdBlock'
+// If the file is not called, the variable does not exist 'sniffAdBlock'
-// This means that AdBlock is present if(typeof fuckAdBlock === 'undefined') {
+// This means that AdBlock is present if(typeof sniffAdBlock === 'undefined') {
 	adBlockDetected();
 } else {
-	fuckAdBlock.onDetected(adBlockDetected);
+	sniffAdBlock.onDetected(adBlockDetected);
-	fuckAdBlock.onNotDetected(adBlockNotDetected);
+	sniffAdBlock.onNotDetected(adBlockNotDetected);
 	// and|or
-	fuckAdBlock.on(true, adBlockDetected);
+	sniffAdBlock.on(true, adBlockDetected);
-	fuckAdBlock.on(false, adBlockNotDetected);
+	sniffAdBlock.on(false, adBlockNotDetected);
 	// and|or
-	fuckAdBlock.on(true, adBlockDetected).onNotDetected(adBlockNotDetected);
+	sniffAdBlock.on(true, adBlockDetected).onNotDetected(adBlockNotDetected);
 }

 // Change the options
-fuckAdBlock.setOptions('checkOnLoad', false);
+sniffAdBlock.setOptions('checkOnLoad', false);
 // and|or
-fuckAdBlock.setOptions({
+sniffAdBlock.setOptions({
 	checkOnLoad: false,
 	resetOnEnd: false
 });